pimsmath/onlinecourses2020/content/courses/stochastic-differential-equations/index.md

   focal_point: ""
   preview_only: false

+prerequisites:
+  - Some preparation on mathematical analysis and probability theory

 # Free form markdown below this point
 ---
-#### Course Prerequisites
-  * Some preparation on mathematical analysis and probability theory

 #### Reference Texts
   * The main reference book for this course is
     * Øksendal, B. Stochastic differential equations.
 An introduction with applications.
 Sixth edition.
 Universitext.
 Springer-Verlag, Berlin, 2003. xxiv+360 pp. ISBN: 3-540-04758-1